Tazdevil971/cc-rs/README.md

 order to build a set of C/C++ files into a static archive.
 This crate calls out to the most relevant compiler for a platform, for example using `cl` on MSVC.

+## Miosix patches
+This fork of cc-rs contains miosix specific patches.

+At the moment the only supported target is `thumbv7em-miosix-eabihf`

 ## Using cc-rs

 First, you'll want to both add a build script for your crate (`build.rs`) and